-American Music Theatre Project will workshop four new works in 2018-2019 season
+American Music Theatre Project will workshop five new works in 2018-2019 season

 Tony nominees Alexander Gemignani, Lonny Price and Adam Gwon and the 2018 Larson Award winners are featured